-I’ve been a permanent resident for many years, and would like to finally apply for U.S. citizenship.
-However, a friend of mine told me about someone he knew who not only got denied citizenship, but got deported home afterward!
-Could this happen to me?
+If you've been living in the United States as a U.S. permanent resident for the required number of years, you might now be considering applying for naturalized U.S. citizenship.
+However, you might have also heard stories of people who not only got denied citizenship, but got deported home afterward.
+Could this happen to you?

 In most cases, the reasons that U.S. Citizenship and Immigration Services (USCIS) would deny a U.S. citizenship application have nothing to do with the person's underlying eligibility for a green card, and thus would not result in deportation.
 But there are exceptions, or cases that should cause you to carefully examine your immigration history and consult with an attorney if in doubt.
 Keep in mind that applying for citizenship means USCIS will review your entire immigration file and recent history, plus run your fingerprints, and might find find damaging information.
 We'll take a closer look at the possibilities and risks here.

 It's possible to be denied U.S. citizenship and go right back to being a permanent resident, with a green card.
 Common examples include when someone:

 In any of these situations, the result would be that USCIS simply denies the application and the person goes back to life as it was before.